FreeClimbAPI/freeclimb-cli/docs/calls.md

       ifMachineUrl must not be included in the request.
 For more information, see ifMachineUrl example below.

   -P, --parentCallId=parentCallId
+      Required if no applicationId or callConnecturl have been provided.
 The ID of the parent Call in the case that this new Call is meant to be treated as a child of an existing Call.
 This attribute should be included when possible to reduce latency when adding child calls to Conferences containing the parent Call.
 A call can only be used as a parent once the call is in progress or as an inbound call that is still ringing.
 An outbound call is considered to be in progress once the outdialConnect or outdialApiConnect webhook is invoked.
 An inbound call is ringing when the inbound webhook is invoked.
+If a callConnectUrl attribute is also included with the parentCallId in the request, this URL will be used as a replacement of the callConnectUrl originally assigned in the parent call.

+  -c, --callConnectUrl=callConnectUrl
+      The URL that FreeClimb should use to handle this phone call.
+If an applicationId or parentCallId have already been provided, this callConnectUrl attribute will be used as a replacement of the callConnectUrl originally assigned in the application or parent call.
+See applicationId v. callConnectUrl below.

   -h, --help
       show CLI help